cornell-dti/internbot/README.md

 -   [x] Polish up the UI.
 -   [ ] Allow admins to bulk edit user birthdays, activity, etc.
--   [ ] Add a separate model for Admins that's separate from All-Members-in-Slack.
+-   [ ] Add a separate model for Admins that's separate from All-Members-in-Slack, instead of keeping admins in a data file.
 Block access to gated actions unless specifically an Admin.
 Allow old Admins to set new Admins.
 -   [ ] Add migration scripts for clearing out old semesters, schema changes, etc.
 -   [ ] Add remaining cronjob in `oldvercel.json` to `vercel.json`.